 Many treatment centers are capable of treating a Halcion addiction, but rehabs aren’t one-size-fits-all.
 Halcion users should consider other aspects of their addiction, such as co-occurring disorders and dependence on other substances.
-Finding a treatment center that meets all of the addicted person’s needs is important for a lasting recovery.
+Finding a treatment center is important for a lasting recovery.

-Some of the top treatment centers for Halcion users include:
+Some of the various levels of care for Halcion users include:

 Inpatient Rehab for Halcion Addiction